2026 E-commerce AI Explosion: The Definitive Blueprint for One-Person Empires

 We no longer ship products to photographers.
 We ship them to a 3D scanner or simply take 20 high-res photos ourselves to train a Lora (Low-Rank Adaptation) model.

-The Strategy: By training a Lora on Flux.1 (the king of 2026 image generation), you can place your product in any setting with perfect consistency.
+By training a Lora on flux.1 (the king of 2026 image generation), you can place your product in any setting with perfect consistency.

 The cost?
 Pennies per image.
 The quality?
 Indistinguishable from a $10,000 fashion shoot.